rangle/ngCourse2/handout/forms/async_validators.md

 }
 ```

-We named our new validator `duplicated` and we used the `setTimeout` function to mock a call to the server that could take 1 second to complete.
+We named our new validator `duplicated` and we used the `setTimeout` function to mock a call to the server that could take one second to complete.

 The next step is to add the new validation method as the third argument of the `Control` constructor.